Simple Query¶

 non_negative_derivative |

-Returns the non-negative rate of change of values in a field in a series |
+Returns the non-negative rate of change of values in a field within a series |

 In DQL mode, more aggregation functions are supported.
 Refer to DQL Aggregation Functions.